CawaRUS/AntiYandex/README.md

 4. Click the button "Search for Yandex Browser"
 5. If Yandex Browser is found, click on "Delete Yandex Browser" (I want to immediately note that even if an error occurs, it is possible to delete the browser)
-6. After successfully deleting Yandex Browser, you can safely close the program (It is advisable to click the "Поиск Браузера" button again)
+6. After successfully deleting Yandex Browser, you can safely close the program (It is advisable to click the "Search for Yandex Browser" button again)

 If you notice an error or would like to help with the program, you can write about it either in GitHub or to my email vos80584@gmail.com